 When walking or running outside or on a treadmill, every step you take puts pressure on your joints.
 Eventually depending on how long you run on the treadmill even if it has the most cushioned deck of any treadmill out there you will find that your joints will be quite sore after some time.
 Elliptical trainers, on the other hand, prevent that through the elliptical motion they provide.

 After all, your feet never leave the pedals, which means that your body is supported all the time, making the whole experience similar to walking in midair.

-With such a machine, you’ll never be able to use the “my knees hurt” excuse ever again!
+With a machine like this, you’ll never be able to use the “my knees hurt” excuse ever again!